rahulkj/rahulkj.github.io/_posts/2021-10-10-tkgs-vsphere-haproxy-error.md

 > Error from server (unable to find a compatible full version matching version hint "1.21"): error when creating "cluster.yaml": admission webhook "version.mutating.tanzukubernetescluster.run.tanzu.vmware.com" denied the request: unable to find a compatible full version matching version hint "1.21"

-After a lot of debugging, I realized some of the content library templates were not completed cloned, due to which the deployment of k8s clusters was failing.
+After a lot of debugging, I realized some of the content library templates were not completely cloned, due to which the deployment of k8s clusters was failing.

 I manually selected the templates that had no ova's synchronized from the remote server, and then waited for the process was complete.
 Repeated the same step for all the other ova's.